maxkrakauer/DeepMovieGenrePrediction/README.md

 ## Instructions:
 We have three notebooks, each containing a model:
 * cnn_movie_genre_classifier.ipynb, which contains the cnn model, using posters only
-* encoder_movie_genre_classifier.ipynb, which contains the encoder model, using plots only
+* plot_embedder.ipynb, which contains the encoder model, using plots only
 * combined_models_movie_genre_classifier.ipynb, which combines the two above models into one final model.
 This models uses plots and posters

 ### Setup: